 Sonoco has an Anti-Bribery, Anti-Corruption and Foreign Corrupt Practices Act Policy that supplements and clarifies the Company's rigorous rejection of illegal and unethical payments as set forth in this section.
-This section should be read in conjunction with the Company's Anti-Bribery, Anti-Corruption and Foreign Corrupt Practices Act Policy.
+This section should be read in conjunction with Sonoco's Anti-Bribery and Foreign Corrupt Practices Act Policy, which is located in the Company's Investor Relations site under Governance Documents.